-In addition to the Public Safety Director (Police Chief), the Police Department is staffed by an additional twenty-two (22) sworn officers, and one (1) part time civilian court officer.
+In addition to the Public Safety Director (Police Chief), the Police Department is staffed by an additional twentytwo (22) sworn officers, and one (1) part time civilian court officer.
 The Police Department roster includes a Deputy Police Chief, a Captain, five (5) patrol sergeants, one (1) corporals assigned to the patrol division, and an additional ten (10) officers, two (2) of whom are assigned as School Resource Officers during the School year.
 Three officers in total are also assigned to the Detective Division, two of which work at Brewer Police Department and the other is assigned to the Maine Drug Enforcement Agency.
-In addition to these budgeted positions, the department has two (2) on-call reserve police officers that are fully certified through the Maine Criminal Justice Academy.
+In addition to these budgeted positions, the department has one on-call reserve police officer that is fully certified through the Maine Criminal Justice Academy.
 A full-time police officer handles animal control duties in addition to standard patrol functions.

-The Fire Department is operated by the Deputy Fire Chief, two (2) Captains, two (2) Lieutenants, and thirteen (13) full-time fire fighters.
+The Fire Department is operated by the Deputy Fire Chief, two (2) Captains, two (2) Lieutenants, and fourteen (14) full-time fire fighters.
 The department operates from a single fire station and maintains six vehicles.
-Through a partnership with Capital Ambulance, the station houses and helps staff an ambulance, which in turn generated almost \$187,158 in FY22 revenue to the City, offsetting approximately 12% of the Fire Department's total annual operating expenses.
+Through a partnership with Capital Ambulance, the station houses and helps staff an ambulance, which in turn generates revenue to the City, offsetting approximately 12% of the Fire Department's total annual operating expenses.